pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 To avoid these issues, the application should adhere to the following:

 - To avoid an issue after `sfltool resetbtm`, if the status of SMAppService is `.notFound`, call `unregister` before calling `register`.
-- To avoid an issue of the daemon not starting, periodically check if the daemon is running using `launchctl print` command.
+- To avoid an issue of the daemon not starting, periodically check if the daemon is running.
   If the process is not running, call `SMAppService.register` to start the daemon.
 - To avoid an issue with the System Settings UI, prompt the user to approve the daemon if it is not running.
   Inform them that it may already appear as approved and, if it does not work correctly, guide them to revoke and re-approve the daemon.